 10. Record of staff trainings and test-specific trainings must be maintained for one year after the end of the academic year in which testing took place.

+VI.
+RETALIATION PROHIBITED

+An employee who discloses information to the MDE Commissioner or a parent or guardian about service disruptions or technical interruptions related to administering assessments under Minnesota Statutes, section 120B.30 is protected under section 181.932, governing disclosure of information by employees.

+[NOTE: The 2024 Minnesota legislature enacted this provision.]

 Legal References: Minn.
 Stat. § 13.34 (Examination Data)

 Minn.
-Stat. § 120B.11 (School District Process for Reviewing Curriculum Instruction, and Student Achievement; Striving for the World’s Best Workforce)
+Stat. § 120B.11 (School District Process for Reviewing Curriculum Instruction, and Student Achievement Goals; Striving Comprehensive Achievement and Civic Readiness)

 Minn.
 Stat. § 120B.30 (Statewide Testing and Reporting System)